-Actions get evaluated and leadership decides if they’ve moved closer to their goals.
+Actions get evaluated and the leadership decides if they’ve moved closer to their goals.
 It ties into Kanban’s flow managing and measuring.
 Data gathered here will drive the following stage.

 Step 4: Act

 Not to be confused with “execute”, as that is under the Do stage.
-Acting refers to evaluating whether the changes made were fruitful, and if not - it means they can be dropped, changed or enhanced.
-In that case it means starting the planning stage again.
+Acting refers to evaluating whether the changes made were fruitful, and if not - it means they can be dropped, changed, or enhanced.
+In that case, it means starting the planning stage again.

-The Deming Cycle has had great influence on the practice of Process Improvement Kata at Toyota, where leadership trains employees to understand and resolve their challenges, and then move towards their next target.
-All of these models: TCO, Lean and Eliminating Waste and the Deming Cycle show that achieving continuous improvement is all about the small steps.
+The Deming Cycle has had a great influence on the practice of Process Improvement Kata at Toyota, where leadership trains employees to understand and resolve their challenges, and then move towards their next target.
+All of these models: TCO, Lean, and Eliminating Waste and the Deming Cycle show that achieving continuous improvement is all about the small steps.

-Foster an improvement culture through decentralised leadership
+Foster an improvement culture through decentralized leadership

 While a big portion of the aforementioned methods needs to be applied by leaders, top-down, it’s important to note that you should also breed a culture of progress among the team.
 Part of that is learning to share and delegate responsibilities to others.
 People can’t change, nor do they care to, the processes that they don’t control nor have a full view of.
 Because Kanban makes the process visible to everyone, team members can get a say in how work is being done, and how they think doing it would be better.